devfreebooks/devfreebooks.github.io/README.md

 "index": {
   "name": "category-name",
   "subtitle": "Category's name",
-  "about": "Category's description",
+  "tags": ["category's tags"], // "used in the filters: 'framework', 'language', 'conceptual', 'frontend', 'mobile'" "about": "Category's description",
   "site": "url of the official category site", "image": "category-image.jpg", // Category image is required